 EIN (Employer Identification Number)

-Even sole proprietors building business credit should get an EIN and use it consistently instead of their Social Security Number for business purposes.
-This creates the legal and identity separation that bureaus and lenders need to track your business credit independently.
+Even sole proprietors should get an EIN and use it consistently.
+This creates the legal separation bureaus need to track business credit independently.

 Business Bank Account